FDio/csit/docs/job_specs/report_iterative/2n-tx2/vpp-mrr-00.md

 ## ./ip4_tunnels
 ## ./ip6
 ### intel-xl710
+#### af_xdp
+##### ethip6-ip6base
+1c AND 78b AND mrr AND xl710 AND drv_af_xdp AND ethip6-ip6base
+2c AND 78b AND mrr AND xl710 AND drv_af_xdp AND ethip6-ip6base
+4c AND 78b AND mrr AND xl710 AND drv_af_xdp AND ethip6-ip6base
+##### ethip6-ip6scale20k
+1c AND 78b AND mrr AND xl710 AND drv_af_xdp AND ethip6-ip6scale20k
+2c AND 78b AND mrr AND xl710 AND drv_af_xdp AND ethip6-ip6scale20k
+4c AND 78b AND mrr AND xl710 AND drv_af_xdp AND ethip6-ip6scale20k
+##### ethip6-ip6scale200k
+1c AND 78b AND mrr AND xl710 AND drv_af_xdp AND ethip6-ip6scale200k
+2c AND 78b AND mrr AND xl710 AND drv_af_xdp AND ethip6-ip6scale200k
+4c AND 78b AND mrr AND xl710 AND drv_af_xdp AND ethip6-ip6scale200k
+##### ethip6-ip6scale2m
+1c AND 78b AND mrr AND xl710 AND drv_af_xdp AND ethip6-ip6scale2m
+2c AND 78b AND mrr AND xl710 AND drv_af_xdp AND ethip6-ip6scale2m
+4c AND 78b AND mrr AND xl710 AND drv_af_xdp AND ethip6-ip6scale2m
 #### dpdk-vfio-pci
 ##### ethip6-ip6base
 1c AND 78b AND mrr AND xl710 AND drv_vfio_pci AND ethip6-ip6base